brobot-br/ex-datacube/README.md

 ## Installation

-Full documentation can be found at Documentation can be found at <https://hexdocs.pm/ex_datacube>.
+Full documentation can be found at <https://hexdocs.pm/ex_datacube>.

 The package can be installed by adding `ex_datacube` to your list of dependencies in `mix.exs`: